kvnxiao/win-nightlight-cli/README.md

 Windows night light settings from the user's registry.
 The night light state and settings are stored in a binary format located at:

+- `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\CloudStore\Store\DefaultAccount\Current\default$windows.data.bluelightreduction.bluelightreductionstate\windows.data.bluelightreduction.bluelightreductionstate`
 - `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\CloudStore\Store\DefaultAccount\Current\default$windows.data.bluelightreduction.settings\windows.data.bluelightreduction.settings`
-- `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\CloudStore\Store\DefaultAccount\Current\default$windows.data.bluelightreduction.bluelightreductionstate\windows.data.bluelightreduction.bluelightreductionstate`

-As the format is in binary, the implementation for serialization & deserialization is done at a best-effort basis based on resources found online for format interpretations.
+As the format is in binary, the implementation for serialization & deserialization is done at a best-effort basis based on resources found online for reverse-engineered format interpretations.
+See the documentation for `NightlightSettings` and `NightlightState` for more details regarding the data structure interpretations.
-See the documentation for `NightlightSettings` and `NightlightState` for more details regarding the data structure interpretations. **Currently, the only unknown part about the data structures is related to the latter bytes of the `NightlightState` - any contribution towards this would be greatly appreciated!**
+**Currently, the only unknown part about the data structures is related to the latter bytes of the `NightlightState` - any contribution towards this would be greatly appreciated!**

 ## `wnl.exe` CLI Usage